 10 Surprising Nutrition Facts About Eggs You Didn’t Know

+Eggs have always been a kitchen essential, but they’re also one of the most misunderstood foods.
 In this blog, we’ll uncover 10 surprising nutrition facts about eggs that will change the way you look at breakfast.

 1. One Egg is Packed With Nutritional Value